bohdan-skrypka/setup-architecture-setup-rest-api-template/README.md

 Hello there!

 Author (me): Bohdan Skrypka
-I Worked in: 2020
+I Worked in: 2020-2021
 Email: skripkabodya@gmail.com
-Description: here's simple Rest-API template I would like to use with few layers and libraries configured.
+Description: here's simple Rest-API template.
 Initially added few auth providers.
-Current .net core version: 3.1
+Target platfrom: .Net Core 3.1
-For what: to have initial project setup faster 'out of the box' with few needed services configured.
+The goal to get initial project setup faster 'out of the box' with few needed services configured.

+[If you found the implemented design as the subject for copyright, please contact me by the email for solving that]